Atraxia-Studio/Social-Health/README.md

 The Social Health App is a type of app that is typically used to keep track of our daily tasks or make a list of everything we need to do.
-Its most crucial feature is the ability to automatically switch off distractions, which enables us to block unnecessary notifications, calls, and other interruptions.
+Its most crucial feature is the ability to automatically switch off distractions, which enables us to block unnecessary notifications, calls, and other interruptions.\n
-<a href="https://drive.google.com/drive/folders/1_OwxjxQL7bSX_0IqpKwaKaheSg9IhWNL">Social Health v1.0</a>
+<a href="https://drive.google.com/file/d/1DZRPy6HRfz42MQm9xgK6sJW1Ub_8txvz/view?usp=sharin)">Social Health v1.0</a>